dpi-tta-slides/how-to-get-your-first-5-users/PITCHME.md

 # Breakout groups

 - Can you use the ACA (acknowlege, compliment, ask) framework to come up with a script?
-- Please use breakout rooms to work in small groups (3-5 people) and write a script
+- Please work in small groups (3-5 people) and write a script
 - We'll come back as a class and practice pitching each other

 ---